lincolnpoh/github-learning-repo/README.md

 "git fetch": Fetches the latest source code from the remote repostitory to local.
 Take note that at this point, our local source code does not reflect the latest changes from the GitHub.
 The reason is that, we need to MERGE the local with the remote target branch (eg: master).

 "git merge [Insert the target name/branch we want to merge from the remote repo with the local repo.
-Eg: origin/master]": Once we fetches the latest source code from the remote repository, we need to merge it to the local repo to get our project folder to reflect thsoe changes.
+Eg: origin/master]": Once we fetches the latest source code from the remote repository, we need to merge it to the local repo to get our project folder to reflect those changes.
 If we are unsure of what name/branch we should merge with, click on the branch at the bottom left of Visual studio code to confirm it.

+"git pull <[Insert name of repo/ remote name.
+Eg: origin] [Insert name of target branch.
+Eg: master] (if we have specified "-u" flag during the git push command, we can skip specifying the remote branch, because Git already know where to pull from.)>": This command combines both the fetch and the merge command into one.

+"git clone [Insert URL of remote repo which ends with .git.
+Eg: https://github.com/lincolnpoh/github-learning-repo.git] [Optionally include destination directory to be cloned to.
+Eg: cloned_project]": Clones an exact copy of a remote repository to our local repo.
+It also keeps a reference to the original repo that allows us to run command such as git pull from that remote repo.

 -----------------
 --Git knowledge--